scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Holy

-Channel holy energy to destroy a creature living against the natural law. targeting an undead or monstrosity in range that you can see, make a spellcasting roll against thier Stamina.
+Channel holy energy to destroy a creature living against the natural law. targeting an undead or monstrosity in range that you can see, make a spellcasting roll against their Stamina.
 On success they take 7 wounds, or taking 6 wounds minus 1 for every success difference between your rolls on fail.
 Regardless of success, the target gains Slow equal to the number of crits you rolled.

 The number of wounds dealt increases by 2 for every level above 4th.